 Other Tilburg University counselors:

-The social worker is there for additional help and support with problems you may encounter in everyday life and for anything you might want to talk to someone about.
+Our Social Workers are there for help and support with problems you may encounter in everyday life and for anything you might want to talk to someone about.

 Dean of students